Do you snore or have a difficult time staying awake during the day?

-NEW!
-In order to accommodate our patients, we now offer Home Sleep Studies.
-Now that insurance companies are requesting patients to be screened and tested at home, and we can now diagnose you at home, if obstructive sleep apnea is your only issue, we can now perform the treatment phase at home also.
+In order to accommodate our patients, Broward Health now offers Home Sleep Studies.
+Now that insurance companies are requesting patients to be screened and tested at home, we can now diagnose you at home if obstructive sleep apnea is your only issue.
 Treatment of Sleep Apnea should not be a stressful process; we have listened to your needs and are ready to work hard to make it easier for both the physician and the patient.

-Our center also now provides PAP Naps.
+Our Sleep Disorders Centers also provides PAP Naps.
 If you presently use CPAP and have issues with your mask, or if you cannot tolerate CPAP, we can work with you, provide education and increase your compliance with CPAP and overall health.
 We see patients daily in our sleep center and can perform both day and night time studies.

 Scheduling an Appointment

-If you are concerned about the quantity and quality of your sleep or your bed partner has made comments to you about your snoring or other related sleep problems, consult with your primary care physician or specialist.
-If appropriate, your physician will refer you to the Sleep Disorder Center.
+If you are concerned about your sleep or if your bed partner has made comments to you about snoring or other sleep related problems, consult your physician or a sleep specialist for a referral to the Sleep Disorders Center.